osisoft/OCS-Docs/Content_Portal/add-organize-data/attach-meaning/metadata-rules/metadata-rules.md

 # Metadata rules

-Metadata rules assign defined metadata to all streams in a given namespace matching a defined stream name pattern.
 Use metadata rules to identify groups of similar streams for analytical purposes.
 You select a stream name to use as a name pattern and assign metadata to selected stream name parts, such as a plant location or device category.
 The resulting stream name pattern with assigned metadata parts defines a metadata rule.
+Metadata rules assign defined metadata to all streams in a given namespace matching the stream name pattern defined in the rule.

 ## Create a metadata rule